 This guide is written for use by Pace Law School students, faculty and staff, and contains links to land use law resources, with a focus on zoning and planning.

-- Many treatises and some books are made available on Westlaw and WestlawNext, or Lexis Advance.
+- Many treatises and some books are made available on WestlawNext, or Lexis Advance.
 Where secondary sources are available on WestlawNext or Lexis Advance, links have been provided along with call numbers for secondary sources that we hold in print.